andrasq/qlogger/README.md

     interval should be pretty short (all consumers of the logfile must wait out the reopen interval to ensure that activity has settled before moving on from the file)

+The above safeguards are built into the `file://` type writers, with a reopen frequency of 0.05 seconds

+### Filters

+A filter is a function that transforms the message being logged.
+The function is passed two arguments, the message and the current numeric loglevel, and is expected to return the message to log.
+If the final transformed message does not have a terminating newline, one will be added.

+If there is more than one filter on a logger, they will be run in the order added.

+        const logger = qlogger('info');
+        logger.addFilter(function(message, loglevel) {
+            return 'logger says: ' + message;
+        })
+        logger.addFilter(function(message, loglevel) {
+            return 'listen up, my ' + message + '\n';
+        })

+        logger.info('hello, world.');
+        // => "listen up, my logger says: hello, world.\n'

+### Writers

+A writer is an object that records the message.
+Writers must have a method `write` that will be invoked with the filtered message, and preferably a method `fflush` to use to flush their internal buffers.
+Qlogger tries to snoop stream and socket objects to know whether they're busy, other objects should either have an `fflush` method or will not be checkpointable.

+        const logger = qlogger();
+        logger.addWriter({
+            write: function(message, loglevel) {
+                const timestamp = new Date().toISOString();
+                const levelName = qlogger.LEVELNAMES[loglevel];
+                process.stdout.write(timestamp + ' [' + levelName + '] ' + message + '\n');
+            },
+            fflush: function fflush(callback) {
+                process.stdout.write("", callback);
+            }
+        })

 ### Examples